scottCarson33/CascadeHvac/README.md

 # CascadeHvac

 This Is Scott Carson's Code Submission for exercise 1 It is a simple Express and React App that has 2 API points for the HVAC Summary data.
 One (HVACData/dateRangeSummary/:startDate/:endDate) handles time in a given time range (via epoch unix time) with a start and end date.
 The other ('HVACData/monthlySummary/:month') allows for a simple MM/DD/YYYY format to be sent and it will automatically return data for the entire month given.
-It returns back the Summary Data in an array of object where each object has the date, a heating property, and an airconditioning property.
+It returns back the Summary Data in an object with the total heating days, total ac days, and an array of objects where each object has the date, a heating property, and an airconditioning property.
 The Express app listens on port 9000.

 The React App is a very basic frontend that runs on port 3000 and makes a call to the monthlySummary endpoint and display the results in a table.